baliyanvinay/Good-READS/README.md

 2. Fontsize for the content is too small: Fixed
 3. Absolute footer position is overlapped by CSS grid when there are more rows: Parked
 4. Header does not highlight the active link; Need to active for the current page.
+5. Password fields in Account forms does not display placeholder: No solution found.

 ## Enhancements:
 1. Authors - Authors shall be registered users but with isAuthor flag set to True; Only the authors shall be displayed on the author page.